The Glycemic Index & Carbohydrate Fueling

 Goldilocks Syndrome for Glucose Delivery

-As the above demonstrates, maximizing energy production isn’t as simple as providing high-GI carb sources.
-Instead, a combination of high-GI glucose polymers (specific maltodextrins and/or CCD), plain old glucose, and deceptively low-GI sucrose can maximize glucose delivery to working muscles by three avenues: encouraging consumption through taste, maximize stomach emptying, and saturating all available glucose entry points in the gut and at the cells.
+As the above demonstrates, maximizing energy production isn’t as simple as providing high-glycemic index carb sources.
+Instead, a combination of high-glycemic index glucose polymers (specific maltodextrins and/or CCD), plain old glucose, and deceptively low-glycemic index sucrose can maximize glucose delivery to working muscles by three avenues: encouraging consumption through taste, maximize stomach emptying, and saturating all available glucose entry points in the gut and at the cells.

 Luke Bucci PhD